 So then you'd have \$120,000 potentially.
 If mining claims don't decrease more than 5% a year.
 And that's the hardest part is, our biggest revenue comes from one thing and we can't forecast it.
-So that's the one you've got to look at the most and we've cut back on, like Rich pointed out, we've cut back on just about everything we can to get things back that 750 guidance number and we're still slipping below it.
+So that's the one you've got to look at the most and we've cut back on, like Rich pointed out, we've cut back on just about everything we can to get things back to that 750 guidance number and we're still slipping below it.

 Mr. Henderson asked, what other things can we do to raise revenue?
-Asked Mr. Perry, I know you're not talking new business - new businesses?